miniquinox/Portfolio/Software Engineering/Eluvio_python_challenge/readme.md

 After comparing sample.1 and sample.2, it will skip sample.2 and sample.1 comparison,
 leaving 45 total comparisons.

-## The script can me ran with no need to install additional libraries.
+## The script can run with no need to install additional libraries.
 Here is the performance:
 m = number of files
 n = time to parse all info from files to an array v = length of all files